-The landward boundary of the proposed MCA was requested at the statutory vegetation line (SVL), however, the proposed site abuts John Yeon State Natural Site along a significant portion of its length.
+The landward boundary of the proposed MCA was requested at the statutory vegetation line (SVL), however, the proposed site abuts Ecola State Park along its entire length.
 OPRD does not define an SVL for state parks.
 The request for the site to begin at the SVL would require survey for the correct location of the ocean shore boundary.
-Implementation at the SVL south of John Yeon SNS also has potential for conflict with private landowners adjacent to the beach.